 If a landlord does not take a security deposit, it is still a good idea to prepare your own statement describing the condition of an apartment when you first move in.
-See Chapter 3: Security Deposits and Last Month's Rent - Statement of Condition.
-If you have a camera or a video recorder (or can borrow one), you may want to take pictures of certain conditions in the apartment before you move in.
+See Chapter 3: Security Deposits and Last Month's Rent -Statement of Condition.
+You may want to take pictures (or video) of certain conditions.
 For example, if the window is broken, take a picture of the broken window.
-Write the date on which you took the pictures on the back of each one.
-If you make a video, film someone in the apartment saying the date.
-Spending 20 minutes documenting the condition of an apartment before you move in may save you a lot of aggravation and money later on.
+If you take pictures using your phone, download them to a computer or flash drive or the cloud for safekeeping in case you lose your phone.
+Spending 20 minutes documenting the condition of an apartment when you first move in may save you a lot of aggravation and money later on.